 About the Rocky Mountain Elk Foundation:

-Founded over 30 years ago, fueled by hunters and a membership of more than 227,000 strong, RMEF has conserved more than 7.3 million acres for elk and other wildlife.
+Founded over 30 years ago, fueled by hunters and a membership of nearly 235,000 strong, RMEF has conserved more than 7.6 million acres for elk and other wildlife.
 RMEF also works to open and improve public access, fund and advocate for science-based resource management, and ensure the future of America’s hunting heritage.
 Discover why “Hunting Is Conservation™” at www.rmef.org, elknetwork.com, https://elknetwork.com/or 800-CALL ELK.